-Covid-19 Case At Bemidji High School
+COVID-19 Case at Bemidji High School

 A member of the Bemidji High School community has tested positive for COVID-19.

 Superintendent Tim Lutz released the news on Tuesday in a letter to families, students, and staff.
-Lutz says the person’s exposure dates were September 15, and the morning of September 17.
-Lutz says the school district has worked with health officials to identify those who had close contact with the case, and have communicated with them individually.
+Lutz says the person’s exposure dates were September 15th and the morning of September 17th.
+He says the school district has worked with health officials to identify those who had close contact with the case, and have communicated with them individually.

 School officials have taken action to clean and sanitize the facility and are working closely with health officials to monitor the situation.